 When I met Scott, I knew he had this loonnnngggg Scandinavian name, and that he sort of looked Scandinavian.
 But when you are 14 you don't pay too much attention to things like family heritage, I was much more interested in things like skiing and going to the movies.
 By the time we married, I … Continue reading A Danish Delight

 I have been asked if it was a sacrifice to leave the classroom.
 It was and it wasn't.
 You see, leaving the classroom to work in the library was an easy decision.
 I begged a little for it and worked a little for it and couldn't be happier with my choice.
 I love the books. … Continue reading What I Miss Most

 Graduation time.
 A perfect time to reblog this post..
 With a few edits 🙂

-When my daughter was about eight, my husband said to me, “I don’t remember the last time she rode on my shoulders."
-And we realized she was too big now.
-“I didn’t realize the last time I carried her would be the LAST time."
+When my daughter was about eight, my husband said to me, “I don’t remember the last time she rode on my shoulders.”
+She was too big now.
+“I didn’t realize the last time I carried her would be the LASTtime.”
 There are a lot of things like that.
 A lot of “last times” that sneak up on you.

 The last time we brushed her teeth for her or helped her take a bath.
 Monitoring her closely, making sure she didn’t A) drown and B) Neglect to wash the back of her neck.